Rafflesia philippensis: Distribution

 The species is known to occur as a small single population within the vicinity of Mount Banahaw National Park (14°03.239 N, 121°29.214 E), a protected area located south of the Laguna-Quezon provincial boundary line, between Laguna de Bay to the north and Tayabas Bay to the south.
-The mountain rises to about 2,100 meters above sea level.
+The mountain rises to about 2100 m above sea level.
 The park has been closed to the public since 2003 to allow the forest to recover from the adverse effects of human activities in the area.
 The population of R. philippensis is located along a trail in Kinabuhayan, Dolores, Quezon province.

 Taxonomy

 The taxonomy and nomenclature of this species is complex.
 The most recent work by Dr. Julie Barcelona and colleagues has documented that the taxon named by Blanco in the mid-19th century is indeed the same as the taxon named by her own research group and that of Dr. Domingo Madulid.
 Thus, the two later names, R. banahawensis and R. banahaw are synonyms of R. philippensis.